neolka/qa_cv/README.md

 # qa_cv
-Landing page for CV of QA engineer
+Landing page for the CV of the QA engineer